-But Congress recently let the Land and Water Conservation Fund expire.
+But Congress consistently underfunds the Land and Water Conservation Fund.
 And the stakes could not be higher.
 Without this critical program, habitats it sustains — like the Tensas River National Wildlife Refuge, home to the Louisiana black bear — risk losing critical funding.

-Critical conservation work is at risk each day that LWCF is not up and running.
+Critical conservation work is at risk each day that LWCF is not fully funded.